Zimbra/zm-soap-harness/README.md

    `ant "Run-SoapTestCore"`

-8. To execute any individual testcase or a test suite, update "Run-SoapTestCore"" target and execute it:
+8. To execute an individual test case over-ride the `testRoot` ant property.
-- Running individual testcase, update the "value" parameter as:

-	`value="data/soapvalidator/MailClient/Auth/auth_basic.xml"`
-- Running the complete suite, update the "value" parameter as:

-	`value="data/soapvalidator/MailClient/Auth/"`
+    For example:

+        ant -DtestRoot=data/soapvalidator/MailClient/Auth/auth_basic.xml Run-SoapTestCore

+9. To run all tests under a particular directory, specify it as the `testRoot` ant property.

+    For example:

+        ant -DtestRoot=data/soapvalidator/MailClient/Auth/ Run-SoapTestCore